 Starting with a blank page and overcoming the fear of the first few sentences can be the worst, but once you got started it becomes easier and more fun with every word you write.
-In the same way it can be hard for a photographer when you start with an empty roll of film (or SD-Card) and want to fill it with wonderful images.
+In the same way, it can be hard for a photographer when you start with an empty roll of film (or SD-Card) and want to fill it with wonderful images.
 If you just arrived at your favorite location and can’t get over taking the first picture because you don’t think to find something worthy enough to capture, you should just start out by shooting anything.
-It doesn’t even have to be in the context of Street Photography, instead starting with architecture or urban landscapes can bring you in the right mood and get the ball going.
+It doesn’t even have to be in the context of Street Photography, instead of starting with architecture or urban landscapes can bring you in the right mood and get the ball going.

 2 Photograph Anytime

 Carrying a big DSLR can be a hassle at times and I understand you don’t want to carry this big and heavy equipment all the time with you.
-The benefit of ever improving technology is, that you are able to take wonderful pictures with your smartphone or a small compact camera like the RicohGR.
-If you didn’t think about buying a smaller camera yet, because you are satisfied with your favorite go-to DSLR think about the benefits of being able to shoot anytime, whether in the transit to work, during pauses or at any places where a big camera would be too noticeable to get candid photos.
+The benefit of ever-improving technology is, that you are able to take wonderful pictures with your smartphone or a small compact camera like the RicohGR.
+If you didn’t think about buying a smaller street photography camera yet because you are satisfied with your favorite go-to DSLR to think about the benefits of being able to shoot anytime, whether in the transit to work, during pauses or at any places where a big camera would be too noticeable to get candid photos.
 Taking pictures anytime allows you to invest more time in your hobby and getting better a lot faster, plus you aren’t contemplating about all the shots you already missed because you hadn’t your camera with you.

 3 Study the masters

 You can either try to invent the wheel yourself or learn the easy way from more experienced photographers.
 Internalize their work and take it as inspiration.
 Don’t try to simply copy the style of certain photographers.
 Study and understand their art and implement it in your work.
-Additionally don’t be too narrow minded by only looking for other Street Photographers.
-Stimulate your creativity with different genres, styles and stay open minded.
+Additionally, don’t be too narrow-minded by only looking for other Street Photographers.
+Stimulate your creativity with different genres, styles and stay open-minded.

 4 Stay focused

 Before you go out and shoot make sure that you have handled every important business and don’t have to worry about anything other than your shots.
-Ideally you can even turn off your phone to try and reach the maximum state of street zen.
-Street Photography can be like meditation and getting distracted can make any progress in vain.
-Personally I need some “warm-up” time before I feel in the zone and at my highest potential.
+Ideally, you can even turn off your phone to try and reach the maximum state of street zen.
+Street Photography can be like meditation and get distracted can make any progress in vain.
+Personally, I need some “warm-up” time before I feel in the zone and at my highest potential.
 Depending on the regularity of my street walks this can range from 30 minutes to over an hour.
 If I had any other work to do in that time that would mean I have to start over again.
 So make sure you create the best environment for yourself beforehand.

 5 Plan your walks